mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 This happened to me constantly.
 It repeated itself with minor variations for each of my apps.
 I'd look at my phone to check the time and realize I had 10 notifications.
 I'd open Facebook to look up someone's birthday and fall into a zombie state of scrolling through my Newsfeed.

 Instead of managing my apps, I allowed them to manage me.
-I developed a Pavlovian response to app notifications and learned to mindlessly consume their content.
+I developed a Pavlovian response to app notifications and learned to consume their content mindlessly.

 This article is a collection of techniques that have helped me use email, social media, and other apps in more thoughtful, productive ways.
 Some are technical &mdash; tinkering with settings or installing helpful extensions.
-Others are adjustments to my personal habits and mindset that improved my relationship with social media.
+Others are adjustments to my habits and mindset that improved my relationship with social media.

 ## Decide what you want from social media